Вы можете отметить интересные вам фрагменты текста, которые будут доступны по уникальной ссылке в адресной строке браузера.

 • Natural regions of Chile — Because Chile extends from a point about 625 kilometers north of the Tropic of Capricorn to a point hardly more than 1,400 kilometers north of the Antarctic Circle, within its territory can be found a broad selection of the Earth s climates.
 In… … Wikipedia

-• History of Chile — This article is part of a series Early History … Wikipedia
+• Communes of Chile — Chile This article is part of the series: Politics and government of Chile Law Constitution … Wikipedia